 By selling food, I learned a lot about human desire.
 Finding out what they want, gives you a clear understanding of how to deal with people.

-In my last job, I am known as the tomahawk guy.
+In my last job, I was known as the tomahawk guy.
 The tomahawk steak is the most expensive steak on the menu.
 In one day, I sold 5 pieces to different kinds of people.
-I sold it often to a group of big guys who wants to show off.
+I sold it often to a group of big guys who wanted to show off.
 Or families who just want to experience new things.
 Or big groups of business guys who want to eat well.

 Learning how to sell as early as possible is important.
 Not only does it make a good profit but also it makes you understand a human’s desire.
 What do people want in their life?
-What are their motives and reasons to do things?
+What are their motives and reasons for doing things?
 If you know this, it is easier to handle those people.
 You also know how to talk to them and how you should behave.

 #10 Controlling your negative emotions for future benefits